-Feng Liu is a researcher at AIR.
+Feng Liu is a senior researcher at AIR.
 His experiences include the employment of advanced research and evaluation methods and statistical modeling in education and social science, online learning success and the effectiveness of virtual schooling, technology integration in school learning environments specifically in Science, Technology, Engineering, & Mathematics (STEM) related fields, and e-game/simulation in education.

 Dr. Liu has served as a research analyst or project liaison on experimental and quasi-experimental studies for statewide and nationwide research projects including the IES funded project, Indiana’s System of Diagnostic Assessments on Student Achievement Outcomes; NSF funded project, The Cryptoclub: Cryptography and Mathematics Afterschool and Online; and 21st CCLC Evaluation projects for the state of Oregon, New Jersey and Washington.
 Feng Liu has conducted survey scaling work using Rasch modeling for several projects including College Summit Program Evaluation, ASCD Whole Child Network of Schools (WCN) Program Evaluation, and Hewlett Deeper Learning.